Skip to main navigationSkip to main content

 Documents Required

-You must request a visa letter from your Faculty Office when you have been unconditionally accepted on your programme of study to use as proof of the course(s) you will be studying while you are in the UK.
+You must request a Standard Visitor visa letter from your Faculty Office, after you have been unconditionally accepted on your programme of study.
+This will be needed as proof of the course(s) you will be studying whilst you are in the UK.
+You will need this letter to support your visa application, or you may need to show it to a Border Officer on your arrival in the UK.

-The documents you must provide include an Academic Technology Approval Scheme (ATAS) certificate if you are applying for postgraduate study or research in one of the subjects listed in Immigration Rules Appendix ATAS.
+The documents you must provide include an Academic Technology Approval Scheme (ATAS) certificate if you are applying for postgraduate study or research in one of the subjects listed in the Immigration Rules Appendix ATAS.
 If you are not sure if your programme requires ATAS, check your offer letter or contact your Faculty Admissions Team.
-You can find information about ATAS on the University Admissions ATAS webpages.
+You can find information about ATAS on our ATAS webpage.

 You can find full information about the other documents you must provide on the UK Government webpage: